dmavrides/dmavrides.github.io/_pages/recs.md

 ---
 <a href="https://dmavrides.github.io/_pages/recs/#write-things-down">This</a> is the most important recommendation on this page.

-<a href="https://youtube.com/playlist?list=PLQB1S_bZYqjzyry9MGHrEFXUCUjddg33R">Here's</a> a YouTube playlist containing a couple videos from a bunch of my favorite channels.
+<a href="https://youtube.com/playlist?list=PLQB1S_bZYqjzyry9MGHrEFXUCUjddg33R">Here's a YouTube playlist</a> containing a couple videos from some of of my favorite channels (described below).
 There's also <a href="https://open.spotify.com/playlist/2DLYSie9MNjxxqJYwub1ct">this Spotify playlist</a> with a selected variety of music/artists I like.
 {% include toc %}
 Please send me recommendations of your own!